ridgekuhn/arklone-retropie/README.md

 		Manually send/receive from the cloud remote
 * **Enable/Disable automatic saves sync**
 		Watches directories for changes and syncs them to your selected remote.
-* **Manual backup/sync ArkOS settings**
-		Runs the ArkOS backup script and uploads the file to the selected remote.
 * **Regenerate RetroArch path units**
 		Re-scans for new RetroArch directories to watch and generates path units for them.
 * **View log file**